PabloSanchi/jchunk/README.md

 - Input Text: "This is an example of character splitting."
 - Chunk Size: 10
 - Chunk Overlap: 4
-- Output Chunks: `["This is an", " an examp", "mple of ch", "aracter sp", " splitting."]`
+- Output Chunks: `["This is an", "s an examp", "xample of", "of charac", "aracter sp", "r splittin", "tting."]`

 ### 3. Separators
 Separators are specific character sequences used to split the text.
 For instance, you might want to split your text at every comma or period.

 **Example:**
 - Input Text: "This is an example.
 Let's split on periods.
 Okay?"
+- Chunk Size: 20
 - Separator: ". "
 - Output Chunks: ["This is an example", "Let's split on periods", "Okay?"]